rikvanriel/kiwiclient/README.md

 ## Resampling

 If you want high-quality resampling based on libsamplerate (SRC) you should build the version contained in KiwiClient that has fixes rather than using the standard python-samplerate package.
-Follow these steps:
+Follow these steps.
+Ask on the Kiwi forum if you have problems: `'forum.kiwisdr.com'`
 * Install the Python package `'cffi'`
 * Install the `'libsamplerate'` library using your system's package manager.
 Note: this is not the Python package `'samplerate'` but the native code library `'libsamplerate'`